Porges/ways-to-play/src/games/pigeon-tickets/index.md

     orgName="newspapers.com" %}
 Race Horse Keno was introduced to the Palace Club in Reno upon its grand (re)opening on the 25th of April 1936.
 {% imageEnd %}

+{%aside%}
+Note that there was a prior Bingo-like game also called Keno (or Quino), which used pre-printed sheets and randomly-drawn numbers.
+This game is not related to the modern game of Keno.
+{%endaside%}